Fashions of London and Paris, July 1799.

 “Fig. 2 Cap of white rose leaves, ornamented with a red rose.
 White muslin round dress, with lilac corset crossed behind and tied before.”

-“LeBrun” refers to the modiste Madame LeBrun, who had a salon in Berkley Square.
+“LeBrun” refers to the modiste Madame LeBrun, who had a salon in Berkeley Square.